Endless, Nameless (song)

-"Endless, Nameless" is a song by the American grunge band Nirvana, written by vocalist and guitarist Kurt Cobain, bassist Krist Novoselic, and drummer Dave Grohl.
+"Endless, Nameless" is a song by the American rock band Nirvana, written by vocalist and guitarist Kurt Cobain, bassist Krist Novoselic, and drummer Dave Grohl.
 It is the 13th and final song on the band's second studio album, Nevermind, released in September 1991.

-This song was released as a hidden track, beginning approximately 10 minutes after the end of the album's final listed song, "Something in the Way," and occupying the same track.
-It was first credited by name when it was re-released as a B-side on the album's second single, "Come As You Are," in March 1992.
+This song was released as a hidden track, beginning approximately 10 minutes after the end of the album's final listed song, "Something in the Way", and occupying the same track.
+It was first credited by name when it was re-released as a B-side on the album's second single, "Come As You Are", in March 1992.

 On November 12, 2021, "Endless, Nameless" was released as a 7-inch single included on the 30th-anniversary reissue of Nevermind.

 Origin and recording

 Early history

-The earliest known live performance of "Endless, Nameless" was at the No More Wars anti-Gulf War benefit show on January 18, 1991 at the Evergreen State College Library 4300 in Olympia, Washington.
+The earliest known live performance of "Endless, Nameless" was at the No More Wars anti–Gulf War benefit show on January 18, 1991, at the Evergreen State College Library 4300 in Olympia, Washington.